Raahitya-14/DD2340-Project-Course-in-Data-Science/docs/ARCHITECTURE.md

 ## Key Design Decisions

+### 1. TaskDecomposer Integration
+Rule-based task classification extracts parameters (SNR, modulation, positions) and provides structured guidance to Claude for better tool selection and parameter handling.

-### 1. HTTP-Based MCP Server
+### 2. HTTP-Based MCP Server
 Flask server on port 5001 provides REST API for tool discovery and execution.
 Agent communicates via HTTP requests instead of stdio.

-### 2. Subprocess for Ray Tracing
+### 3. Subprocess for Ray Tracing
 Mitsuba causes segfaults when imported in the main process, so ray tracing runs in a separate subprocess that saves results to disk.

-### 3. Agent-Based Architecture
+### 4. Agent-Based Architecture
-Claude API interprets natural language tasks and generates tool calls.
+Claude API interprets natural language tasks (enhanced by TaskDecomposer hints) and generates tool calls.
 Agent fetches available tools from MCP server and executes them via HTTP.

-### 4. Matplotlib → PIL Conversion
+### 5. Matplotlib → PIL Conversion
 Gradio requires PIL images, so matplotlib figures are saved to BytesIO buffer and loaded as PIL images before display.

-### 5. Complex Number Serialization
+### 6. Complex Number Serialization
 JSON doesn't support complex numbers, so they're converted to [real, imag] lists in the MCP server and reconstructed in the client.

+### 7. MIMO Simulation Architecture
+MIMO tools use direct TensorFlow operations for channel modeling and maximal ratio combining, avoiding external dependencies.

 ## Dependencies Between Files